citadel

 Corsica Travels: Coastal Towns and Vineyards

-Choosing which towns to visit on an island with 650 miles of coastline is a challenge.
+Choosing which towns to visit on an island with 650 miles of coastline is challenging.
 But I rise to it.
 Three exceptional examples follow.

 PORTO-VECCHIO